New York City Condos for Sale

 - Approximate time frame 5 – 9 weeks

-Condominium Application
+Building Application

-- Approximate time frame 3 – 9 weeks
+- Approximate time frame: 3 – 9 weeks

 Most Boards request the following information: